godaddy-wordpress/primer-child-dev-lib/readme.md

 ## Updating

-From your project root, run the Grunt task:
+From your project root, run:

 ```sh
 grunt update-dev-lib